Rian8337/osu-droid-spectator/README.md

 You may also build the client from source.
 To do so, you need [Node.js](https://nodejs.org) version 16 or later.
 The latest LTS release is recommended.

-Install all dependencies with `npm i` and run `npm run transpile-bundle`.
+Install all dependencies with `npm i` and run `npm run build`.
 After that, open `index.html` in your browser of choice.